lrgc01/docker-image_portfolio/docker.build/py3-test,installer/README.md

-### pytest and pyinstaller on python3-pip
+### pytest and pyinstaller over python3-pip

-Simple image on top of lrgc01/ssh-stretch_slim or debian:stretch-slim plus openssh server.
+Simple image on top of lrgc01/ssh-debian_slim or debian:stable-slim plus openssh server.

 In this image was added python3-pip and then pip install pytest pyinstaller.